PapenfussLab/PathOS/README.md

 Ph: +61 411 225 178 Mail: ken.doig@petermac.org

 ## Demonstration Platform
-A cloud instance on PathOS is maintained on the University of Melbourne Nectar cloud at http://115.146.87.30:8746/PathOS Please get in touch with the authors for a login account.
+A cloud instance of PathOS is maintained on the University of Melbourne Nectar cloud at http://115.146.87.30:8746/PathOS Please get in touch with the [authors](mailto:ken.doig@petermac.org) for a login account.